Common Cognitive Symptoms

 Conventional medicine states there is no cure for severe cognitive decline, but what they fail to recognize is the ability to treat early cognitive decline before the brain is in severe decline.

-Many conventionally trained doctors still believe that memory loss is a result of the aging brain losing chemicals (like acetylcholine) that allow your brain cells to properly communicate.
+Many conventionally trained functional nutritionists still believe that memory loss is a result of the aging brain losing chemicals (like acetylcholine) that allow your brain cells to properly communicate.

 While that is true in part, it’s only a very small part of the story.
 Typically, they prescribe medications to boost neurotransmitters (which only help marginally) but never address the other systemic insults leading to impaired brain function.
 If memory medications truly worked, then cognitive decline would be a manageable issue, instead of the growing problem that it is.